slateci/docker-images/slate-client-server/README.md

 This is the container that pre-installs and builds all C++ dependencies into the file system of the resulting Centos7 image for the [slateci/slate-client-server/](https://github.com/slateci/slate-client-server) project.

+* The scripts used by this image are referenced in other projects such as the SLATE API Helm chart.
+Please develop with care.

 ## Quick Try

 Generate build artifacts in a project's `build/` directory using the `cmake` options described above: